You can find our full list of preferred and recommended caterers here.

 Yes.
 One of the many benefits of hosting your events at an Artscape venue is the ability to serve alcohol under a Special Occasions Permit (SOP), minimizing costs and improving the beverage selection.

-If you plan to serve alcohol at your event, you must obtain an SOP from the LCBO.
-For more information about the application process and to download the application form, visit: http://www.agco.on.ca/en/whatwedo/permit_special.aspx
+If you plan to serve alcohol at your event, you must obtain an SOP online from the Alcohol & Gaming Commission of Ontario (AGCO).
+Visit agco.ca and create a new account in order to access the application form.

 If your caterer has a catering endorsement, they are permitted to sell and serve beverage alcohol.
 The caterer must provide the venue with a copy of the catering endorsement 10 days prior to the event.
 In all cases, the permit must be posted at the event.